 Overall, the Elvie Single Electric Breast Pump gets our vote as the best premium breast pump you can buy.
 It impressed us – and earned a five-star review from our tester – because it's wearable, versatile, and truly makes life easier for mums.

-The “absolute standout” feature is the fact that it makes pumping hassle-free.
-That makes the Elvie “worth every penny” according to our tester.
+The "absolute standout" feature, according to our tester, is the fact that it makes pumping hassle-free.
+That makes the Elvie "worth every penny" according to our tester.

 "I hated pumping before I got the Elvie.
 Between feeding a newborn baby around the clock, I didn't want to be tethered to the sofa like a cow at a dairy farm," says Lisa.
 "Using a traditional pump made me feel like a milk machine.
 However, the Elvie made me feel like myself again," she adds.

-“As a new mum, time to yourself is like gold dust.
-The Elvie means you can use the time you’d be pumping with a traditional pump to do pretty much anything.
-Do your hair or make-up, clean the kitchen, unload the dishwasher, etc. The novelty of knowing I was expressing while comfortably getting on with normal activities didn’t wear off.
-In fact, that made me much more willing to pump, which was great for my supply.
-It literally takes seconds to pop into your bra, so it doesn’t interfere with your life at all.”
+Overall, our tester is a huge fan of the Elvie Single Electric Breast Pump."As a new mum, time to yourself is like gold dust.
+The Elvie means you can use the time you'd be pumping with a traditional pump to do pretty much anything.
+Do your hair or make-up, clean the kitchen, unload the dishwasher.
+The novelty of knowing I was expressing while comfortably getting on with normal activities didn't wear off.
+It literally takes seconds to pop into your bra, so it doesn't interfere with your life at all.
+In fact, that made me much more willing to pump, which turned out to be great for boosting my milk supply."